NikTink/DZquery/README.md

     "updateRate": The rate in seconds the server is queried (TYPE: INT) (this setting is updated in runtime, you can change it when the code i s running and it will apply on the next cycle)
-    "PfromTop": How many pixels from the top of the display the overlay is placed (TYPE: STRING) "PfromSide": How many pixels from the LEFT side of the display the overlay is placed (TYPE: STRING)
+    "PfromTop": How many pixels from the top of the display the overlay is placed (TYPE: STRING) "PfromSide": How many pixels from the LEFT side of the display the overlay is placed (TYPE: STRING) "TextColour": Colour of the overlay text(TYPE: STRING) "BGColour": Colour of the background.
+Doesnt really change much, but bleeds a bit, so black is the best to use for most "TextColour" options